 Migration of database through a direct script

-Development team create a custom module that migrates data from Magento 1 to Magento 2.
-Creating such module from scratch is time consuming and vulnerable for errors, especially if it’s supposed to migrate big amounts of data (not to mention how much time the team is going to spend on mapping the files transfer from old Magento 1 database to a new Magento 2 one, analyzing database structure and approving which data should be migrated and which not).
+Your development team creates a custom module that migrates data from Magento 1 to Magento 2.
+Creating such module from scratch is time consuming and prone to errors, especially if it’s used to migrate large amounts of data.
+Not to mention how much time the team is going to spend on mapping the transferred files from the Magento 1 database to Magento 2, plus analyzing database structure and approving which data should and should not be migrated.

 Migration through export/import of files

-There is an ability to export your sets of data in different formats (like CSV) from Admin Panel, and the same ability to import those into a new database.
-But this option is suitable mostly for products migration as to do this, you need to create their attributes in Magento 2 Admin Panel first.
+There is an option to export your data sets in different formats (like CSV) from the Admin Panel, and the same ability to import those into a new database.
+But this option is suitable mostly for product migration as to do this you need to create their attributes in the Magento 2 Admin Panel first.

 External migration tools

-These can be tricky, some take charge depending on the data amount.
-Others corrupt data while migrating and as your development team don’t have direct access to the flow it’s really hard to understand what was broken and when.
-However, if your Magento 1 store was really close to default one, there is a probability that migration process will be smooth.
+These can be tricky, some will charge you depending on the amount of data you’re migrating.
+Others corrupt data while migrating, and as your development team won’t have direct access to the flow it’s really hard to understand what was broken and when.
+However, if your Magento 1 store was really close to default one, there is a possibility that the migration process will be smooth.

 Choosing Magento 2 edition: OpenSource or Commerce

-The last point but not the least is in Magento 2 OpenSource and Commerce.
+The last point, but not the least, is in Magento 2 OpenSource and Commerce.
 Those 2 platforms are created by the same company but their business goals are different.
-Magento 2 OpenSource suits small and midsize businesses and has zero official support,but a strong artillery of Magento Community behind them and tons of 3rd-party extensions to scale up the basic functionality.
+Magento 2 OpenSource suits small and midsize businesses with zero official support, but a strong Magento Community artillery behind it, and tons of 3rd-party extensions to scale up the basic functionality.

-Meanwhile Magento 2 Commerce version is designed for greater sized businesses with monthly fee based on store revenue.
-This version has official Magento support, more features out of the box (if compared to OpenSource edition).
-For example, such features as Elastic Search, Bluefoot CMS, Magento Order Management and Magento Shipping are default features for Commerce but they are not included in OpenSource edition.
+Meanwhile Magento 2 Commerce version is designed for larger businesses and has a monthly fee based on store revenue.
+This version has official Magento support, and many more features out of the box (if compared to OpenSource edition).
+For example, such features as Elastic Search, Bluefoot CMS, Magento Order Management, and Magento Shipping are default features for Commerce that aren’t included in the OpenSource edition.
 To find out more about Magento 2 editions, read our article “The Difference between Magento OpenSource and Commerce Editions”.

-Migration from Magento 1 to Magento 2 platform is a good opportunity for you and your development team to optimize your Magento store architecture and stop using the Magento 1 implementations that haven’t proven their value.
+Migration from the Magento 1 to Magento 2 platform is a good opportunity for you and your development team to optimize your Magento store architecture, and stop using the Magento 1 implementations that haven’t proven their value.

-In our experience, the migration process from Magento 1 to Magento 2 doesn’t complete with the data migration (we wish it did!).
-Your QA engineers will apparently need some time to test-drive the new platform and iron out any issues in the foreseeable future.
+In our experience though the migration process from Magento 1 to Magento 2 doesn’t stop with the data migration; we wish it did!.
+Your QA engineers will then need some time to test-drive the new platform and iron out any issues in the foreseeable future.

 Have any questions left?
 Don’t hesitate to drop us a line in the contact form below.